11 Things That Should Never End Up in Your Washing Machine

 Trust us, it's worth the extra effort of making sure these things never end up in your next load of laundry.

 It’s happened to all of us.
 You’re at the grocery store, pay in cash, and get your change back, only to quickly stuff it in your pocket so you don’t hold up the rest of the line.
 Next thing you know, your washing machine is a tad louder than it should be and all of those coins are going for a swim in the washer.
 Those little pieces of metal might seem harmless, but they can cause some serious damage to your washing machine. “[Coins] can damage the fins on the drain pump if they make it past the filter,” says James Peters, Kenmore Laundry Product Manager.
 “Emptying pockets is the solution.”
 They could also get stuck in a drain pipe and block it so the water doesn’t drain or they might even shatter the glass of a front-loading washer.
 Or worse, they could damage the drum and puncture the outer tank, which could cost hundreds and hundreds of dollars to fix.
-In fact, it might even be cheaper to buy a brand new washing machine at that point, according to the Daily Mail.
 Find out the 16 things that are totally OK to put in the washing machine, though.

 You’re about to run out of gas but you’re in a rush.
 So once you’re done filling up your tank, you quickly pull out the pump and—whoops, you spilled gas on yourself.
 It happens.
 But don’t make the mistake of throwing those pants in the washing machine.
 You might be eager to get rid of that strong smell, but gasoline doesn’t mix well with your washing machine.
 It might even result in a fire or an explosion.
 Not to worry, according to The Spruce, you can get those stubborn stains out by mixing two-parts baking soda and one part water and rubbing the paste into the stain.
 Another method is hand-washing them “in a sink or bucket with hot water and detergent or dish soap and hang dry,” says Peters.